 Kutani Coffee Mug

-Coffee mugs have been over abused as go to gifts, so I advise against it.
-But this Kutani coffee mug looks artistic and is pretty likeable.
+Coffee mugs have been over abused as the go to choice for gifts, so I advise against it.
+But this Kutani coffee mug looks artistic and is pretty likable.

 The color combination is pleasing to the eyes.
 It’ll make a simple but charming gift.

 Japanese Candy Snaks